mediamonks/channels/packages/use-channels/README.md

 });
 ```

+### usePanningChange

+`usePanningChange` is nearly identical to `useVolumeChange` but listens to changes in panning values.

 ### usePlayingSounds

-The `usePlayingSounds` hook returns a list of all the currently playing sounds.
+The `usePlayingSounds` hook keeps track of a list of all the currently playing sounds.

 ```javascript
 import { usePlayingSounds } from '@mediamonks/use-channels';